Expertium/expertium.github.io/New_note_types.md

 This is another note type that aims to solve the "memorizing the shape of the question rather than the content" problem.

+## Alternative

+There is another note type conceptually similar to Match Pairs: https://github.com/cjdduarte/anki-template-interactive-drag-drop/blob/main/Example.apkg.
+Feel free to use whichever you like more.

 ___
 ### [←Return to homepage](https://expertium.github.io/)